Lung Capacity Calculator

-Functional Residual Capacity (FRS) is the volume of air that remains in our lungs during the whole process of normal breathing in a relaxed state, without forcing the exhalation.
-It's the sum of Expiratory Reserve Volume and Tidal Volume:
+Functional residual capacity (FRC) is the volume of air that remains in our lungs during the whole process of normal breathing in a relaxed state without forcing the exhalation.
+It's the sum of the expiratory reserve volume and tidal volume:

-A normal FRS should be around 2 liters.
+A normal FRC should be around 2 liters.

-The lung capacity calculator uses liters as default units, but you can switch between metric and imperial units.
+The lung capacity calculator uses liters as default units, but you can switch to using milliliters (ml).
 Click on the unit symbol and choose the unit you prefer.